GreedYLearner1146/ANROT-HELANet/README.md

 13) Finally, run test_evaluation.py for the evaluation of our model on the meta-test dataset.

 ## Code Instructions (for generating the reconstructed images) ##

+1) Run FID.py, which contains the code for running the Frechet Inception Distance computation for the first 10000 miniImageNet samples to be reconstructed.